carlosgamezvillegas/homebridge-egreat-androidtv/README.md

 Note: Controls won't update if the plugin does not receive a confirmation message from the device

 ## Known Issues
--  For some reason the On and Off commands are not executed the TV box so Turning On or Off the device is not possible at this momment.
+-  For some reason the On and Off commands are not executed by the TV box so Turning On or Off the device is not possible at this momment.
  - The accurate state of the device cannot be determined since there are no query commands available

 ## Special thanks